 Since face velocity is the only test required by most regulatory organizations, face velocity tests are often the only test performed on fume hoods.
 Even though other, more costly tests, can provide a better measurement of a fume hood’s effectiveness and its ability to contain hazardous substances.

-Additionally, there are factors unique to each setting that have a significant impact on a fume hood’s ability to contain hazardous fumes.
+Additionally, there are factors unique to each setting that impact a hood’s ability to contain hazardous fumes.
 These factors include:

 - Laboratory supply air location and distribution

-- Amount of equipment stored within the fume hood
+- Amount of equipment stored in the hood

 Although these factors may not affect the fume hood’s face velocity, they do impact the fume hood’s ability to contain hazardous substances.
 Many fume hoods routinely meet face velocity requirements but are not able to pass air-flow and tracer gas tests.